Tina Turner: Ike Turner

-Turner likened her early relationship with Ike Turner to that of a "brother and sister from another lifetime."
-They were platonic friends from the time they met in 1957 until 1960.
+Turner likened her early relationship with Ike Turner to that of a "brother and sister from another lifetime".
+They were platonic friends from the time they met in 1956 until 1960.
 Their affair began while Ike was with his live-in girlfriend Lorraine Taylor.
-They had sex when she went to sleep with him after another musician threatened to go into her room.
+They became intimate when she went to sleep with him after another musician threatened to go into her room.

-After recording "A Fool In Love", Turner told Ike that she didn't want to continue their relationship; he responded by striking her in the head with a wooden shoe stretcher.
+After recording "A Fool in Love" in 1960, a pregnant Turner told Ike that she did not want to continue their relationship; he responded by striking her in the head with a wooden shoe stretcher.
 Turner recalled that this incident was the first time he "instilled fear" in her, but she decided to stay with him because she "really did care about him".
 After the birth of their son Ronnie in October 1960, they moved to Los Angeles in 1962 and married in Tijuana.
 In 1963, Ike purchased a house in the View Park area.
 They brought their son Ronnie, Turner's son Craig, and Ike's two sons with Lorraine (Ike Jr. and Michael) from St. Louis to live with them.
-She later revealed in I, Tina that Ike was abusive and promiscuous throughout their marriage, which led to her suicide attempt in 1968 by overdosing on Valium pills.
+She later revealed in I, Tina that Ike was violent and promiscuous throughout their marriage, which led to her suicide attempt in 1968 by overdosing on Valium pills.
 She said, "It was my relationship with Ike that made me most unhappy.
 At first, I had really been in love with him.
 Look what he'd done for me.
 But he was totally unpredictable."
-Ike was later diagnosed with bipolar disorder in his old age.
+Later on, in his old age, Ike was diagnosed with bipolar disorder.

-Turner abruptly left Ike after they got into a fight on their way to the Dallas Statler Hilton on July 1, 1976.
-She fled with only 36 cents and a Mobil credit card in her pocket to the Ramada Inn across the freeway.
+By the mid-1970s, Ike was heavily addicted to cocaine, which hindered his relationship with Turner.
+She abruptly left Ike after they got into a fight on their way to the Dallas Statler Hilton on July 1, 1976.
+She fled with only 36 cents and a Mobil credit card in her pocket to the nearby Ramada Inn across the freeway.
 On July 27, Turner filed for divorce on the grounds of irreconcilable differences.
 Her divorce petition asked for $4,000 a month in alimony, $1,000 a month in child support, and custody of her sons Craig and Ronnie.
 The divorce was finalized on March 29, 1978.
-In the final divorce decree, Turner took responsibility for missed concert dates as well as an IRS lien.
-Turner retained songwriter royalties from songs she had written, but Ike got the publishing royalties for his compositions and hers.
-She also kept her two Jaguar Cars, furs and jewelry along with her stage name.
-Turner gave Ike her share of their Bolic Sound recording studio, publishing companies, real estate, and he kept his four cars.
+In the final divorce decree, Turner took responsibility for missed concert dates as well as an IRS lien and retained songwriter royalties from songs she had written, but Ike got the publishing royalties for his compositions and hers.
+She also kept her two Jaguars, furs, jewelry, and her stage name.
+Turner gave Ike her share of their Bolic Sound recording studio, publishing companies, and real estate, and he kept his four cars.
 Several promoters lost money and sued to recoup their losses.
 For almost two years, she received food stamps and played small clubs to pay off debts.